Jacques Delors: Post-presidency

-In 1994, members of the French Socialist Party attempted to persuade Delors to run for President of France.
-Polls showed that he would have a very good chance of defeating either of the main conservative contenders – Prime Minister Édouard Balladur and Mayor of Paris Jacques Chirac.
+In 1994, members of the Socialist Party attempted to persuade Delors to run for president.
+Polls showed that he would have a very good chance of defeating either of the main conservative contenders, Prime Minister Édouard Balladur and Mayor of Paris Jacques Chirac.
 However Delors declined to run and the eventual Socialist nominee, Lionel Jospin, was defeated in the 1995 presidential election by Jacques Chirac.